amcatling/amcatling.github.io/articles.md

 #### Academic Publications

-[Using a discourse adverb to correct expectations: An analysis of Mak in Iraqw](https://journals.flvc.org/sal/article/view/118042/116006) with Maarten Mous, published in Studies in African Linguistics
+[Using a discourse adverb to correct expectations: An analysis of Mak in Iraqw](https://journals.flvc.org/sal/article/view/118042/116006) with Maarten Mous, published in *Studies in African Linguistics, November 2019*

 #### Interest Pieces